butteredwaffles/Wafer/README.md

 A Cookie Clicker Steam companion app utilizing GUI automation.
 This was made as an experiment in text identification and image recognition.
-As the game supports mods to interact with the code directly, this is not the most optimal way to automate CC.
+As the game supports mods to interact with the code directly, this app is **not** the most optimal way to automate CC.
 This application only knows the information that *you* know by opening the game!

 ## Features